lusis/experiments/ruby/gaga/README.md

 - data is stored in git

 ## Schema
-Right now the schema support is VERY basic.
+_note this section is not up to date with latest changes_ Right now the schema support is VERY basic.
 It understands strings and arrays for validation.

 `bundle install & irb -r./model.rb`